Etiology of acute gastritis

 - Intrinsic factor antibodies (IFA)

-The consequences are low or no acid output, hypergastrinemia and pernicious anemia.
+The consequences are low or no acid output, hypergastrinemia, and pernicious anemia.
 The causes of type A gastritis have not yet been conclusively determined.
-In a portion of these cases, the infection is thought to have been caused by Helicobacter pylori.
+In a portion of these cases, the infection is thought to have been caused by H. pylori.

-It is possible that autoimmune gastritis is linked to other autoimmune diseases such as Hashimoto’s thyroiditis, Morbus Addison or type I diabetes.
-A portion of Helicobacter pylori-positive type A gastritis may benefit from eradication therapy and be cured that way.
+Type A gastritis may be linked to other autoimmune diseases such as Hashimoto’s thyroiditis, Morbus Addison, or type 1 diabetes.
+A portion of H. pylori-positive type A gastritis may benefit from eradication therapy and be cured that way.
 Due to the increased risk of carcinoma, patients with type A gastritis should undergo annual gastroscopy screening.

 B gastritis = Bacterial by H. pylori